 Best less-expensive bedbug mattress cover

-If you want to be extra vigilant, the pros say that investing in covers for your pillows is also a good idea.
+If you want to be extra-vigilant, the pros say that investing in covers for your pillows is also a good idea.
 Pillow covers are designed to do the same thing as mattress or box-spring encasements, explains Brickman.
 “They eliminate hiding spots on the pillow and make it easier for you to visually inspect for bugs on your own.”
 He likes Allersoft’s cotton pillow covers, which protect against bedbugs, dust mites, and allergens.
-Brickman also suggests keeping bright white sheets on your bed since darker colors make it very difficult to visually inspect for evidence on your own.
+The zipper “auto-locks,” so you don’t have to worry about accidentally leaving an opening for bugs to crawl through.
+Though not fully waterproof, they’ll definitely help protect against sweat and drool — and crucially, the breathable, sheetlike cotton means they won’t feel crinkly against your face.
+Speaking of sheets: When taking bedbug precautions, Brickman also suggests keeping bright white sheets on your bed, since darker colors make it very difficult to visually inspect for evidence on your own.
 “Because bedbugs breed so rapidly, being proactive is key,” he concludes.